axibase/atsd-use-cases/research/illinois-birthrates/README.md

 >Learn more about creating a drop-down menu in ChartLab in the [Appendix](#appendix) below.

 Use the ChartLab model below to compare the Top 10 counties' live births against the whole of Illinois' live births.
-Toggle between observed years using the dropdown menu:
+Toggle between observed years using the drop-down list:

 ![](./images/ILL3.png)